Why Inkeep?

 Retrieval augmented generation (RAG) is the best way to use LLMs to answer questions regarding domain-specific content.
 At a high level, it involves taking a user question, finding the most relevant content, and feeding it to an LLM model.

 Retrieval becomes even more challenging as the number of documents and sources increase.
-More content means higher coverage of potential user questions, but it also means more noise and the need for a precise retrieval system.
+More content can mean higher coverage of user questions, but often also means more noise and the need for a precise retrieval system.

 Our retrieval and neural search engines address this by using:

-Custom embedding and chunking strategies for each content source we support.
-The most effective embedding and chunking strategy for a Slack conversation is very different from one for a “How-to” article.
+• Custom embedding and chunking strategies for each content source.
+The most effective embedding and chunking strategy for a Slack conversation is very different from one for a "How-to" article.

-Hybrid search that combines vector and keyword search to balance semantic similarity and keyword matching.
+• Neural search that combines semantic and keyword search to balance vector similarity and keyword matching.

 If you’re curious about our technical approach, join our newsletter where we share product updates and engineering deep-dives.